Ruoyu6666/CreateIssue/Readme.md

 ## Generate a new token in GitHub

 6. Go to setting and generate a oken.
 Check the box next to “repo” to select all options to allow edit of repositories.
-Copy the generated token.
+Copy the generated token when needed

 ## Create a Dataset of Issues

+7. Create a CSV and add the column headers, like: title, body, assignee, state, milestone, labels
+8. Enter `githubCsvTools myFile.csv` in command line, replacing “myFile.csv” with the path of the targeted file.